 Each option and switch can be written in a shorter mnemonic form using option -z, separated with a comma character (,), where mnemonics represent only the first arbitrarily chosen part of the original name.
 There is no strict mapping of options and switches to their respective shortened counterparts.
 Only required condition is that there is no other option nor switch that has a same prefix as the desired one.

 Example:

 '''

-python sqlmap.py --batch --random-agent --ignore-proxy --technique=BEU -u "www.target.com/vu
+$ python sqlmap.py --batch --random-agent --ignore-proxy --technique=BEU -u "www.ta\

+rget.com/vuln.php?id=1"

 '''

 can be written (one of many ways) in shorter mnemonic form like: